mapbox/real-time-maps/README.md

 ### Configuration

 You need a recent version of [Node.js](https://nodejs.org/en/).
-This architecture was tested with Node 12.8, 10.16, and 8.16.
+This architecture was developed with Node 12.8.

 You need an active [Mapbox account](https://account.mapbox.com/auth/signup/) and [access token](https://account.mapbox.com/access-tokens/).